 Welcome to the Scalby School Careers pages, a sign-post for careers impartial advice and guidance (CEIAG)

-Mrs Ruth Green our Careers Advisor is in school each Tuesday and Friday during term time.
+Mrs Ruth Green our Careers Advisor is in school each Monday and Tuesday during term time.
 Every student is entitled to a face to face Career Guidance interview if they would like one.
 Parents and Carers are welcome to join their young person for the Guidance interview provided that the student is comfortable with this.
 Students can ask for an interview and referrals can be made by teaching staff, support staff and parents.

 Guidance interviews typically last around 40 minutes, shortly after the interview each student seen will receive a full Career Action Plan with agreed action points to help them move forward.
 It is helpful for students to make notes before their session and write down any questions they may have so that things are not missed.
 Students can ask for a follow up appointment if they wish and are often invited along again at a later date if the Careers Advisor feels it would be beneficial.